 Any patriotic citizen can give you the name of the astronaut commonly believed to be the first American into

 Napier, a former British subject, was an American by choice.
 He did not lift off from a Cape Canaveral rocket

 pad, but was blasted into the heavens in a rocket torpedo of his own design—more than thirty years ago!

 This “wrong way” Corrigan of space was attempting to reach Mars, but landed on Venus instead.
-There he encountered
+There he

+and giant insects.
 There he lost his heart to Duare, daughter of a Vepajan jong, whose beauty could mean

 Carson Napier’s amazing adventures on Amtor are recorded in four novels (and a novelette), of which this is

 Impossible?
 Science-fiction fantasy?
 You don’t believe it?
 Well, if you cannot believe in the reality of the

 worlds of Edgar Rice Burroughs after reading the first few pages of this book, then there is no Tarzan of the

 Apes!
 For it is the unique style of making the impossible plausible that made Burroughs the most popular and

 The Burroughs Bibliophiles